jamescoxon/Nano_Callback_System/README.md

 `python3 nano_iot_client.py ws://yapraiwallet.space/call 0 xrb_1w4h9mk7nyzjdy8bt3o5u46uwrpdt6e4xaosja7yduz55jfiecmirdxhnz9z`

 ## Status
 Currently the system lacks any true authentication or security however this is something that will be implemented, it will be up to the service provider to decided how much they want to implement (it may be acceptable to have less security if your transactions are very small).
+Authentication will likely include the use of an api key but also will add the ability to actually track the account and check the hash/state blocks themselves.